• Skip to primary navigation

 Are you using the correct audio cables for Chromecast Audio?
 Do you know how to get the best audio quality for Chromecast Audio?

-If you have any questions or encounter any problems on the 3 compatible audio cables for Chromecast Audio, and audio quality for Chromecast Audio, please let us know in the comment box below.
+If you have any questions or encounter any problems with the three compatible audio cables for Chromecast Audio or audio quality for Chromecast Audio, please let us know in the comment box below.

 The community will try to help you find the answer or solution.

-For more Chromecast Audio guides, please visit Chromecast Audio guide page.
+For more Chromecast Audio guides, please visit the Chromecast Audio guide page.

-If your question is on Chromecast including both 1st generation Chromecast, and new Chromecast (aka Chromecast 2015), please visit Chromecast how-to guides page.
+If your question is on Chromecast, including both 1st generation Chromecast and new Chromecast (aka Chromecast 2015), please visit the Chromecast how-to guides page.

 Share this: